nginxinc/nginx-basics-workshops/Plus/labs/lab3/readme.md

 <br/>

-### NGINX with TLS Ciphers
+### Optional Lab Exercise - NGINX with TLS Ciphers

 Not all TLS Ciphers are the same, and not all Ciphers work with all versions of TLS.
 They often go hand-in-hand, they must match correctly to work as expected.
 In this exercise, you will test a couple different TLS Ciphers against your `Modern TLS Settings` from the previous exercise.

-1. Try a cipher that you know works with TLS1.2, `ECDHE-ECDSA-AES256-GCM-SHA384`, which is found first in the list in your `labs/lab3/nginx-oss/etc/nginx/includes/ssl/ssl_modern.conf` file:
+1. Try a cipher that you know works with TLS1.2, `ECDHE-ECDSA-AES256-GCM-SHA384`, which is found first in the list in your `labs/lab3/nginx-plus/etc/nginx/includes/ssl/ssl_modern.conf` file:

     ```bash
     curl -kI -v --tlsv1.2 --tls-max 1.2 -cipher ECDHE-ECDSA-AES256-GCM-SHA384 https://cars.example.com

     ```

     That should have been a successful test.

-1. Next, try a TLS1.3 cipher, `ECDHE-RSA-AES256-GCM-SHA384`, which is found first in the list in your `labs/lab3/nginx-oss/etc/nginx/includes/ssl/ssl_strong.conf` file, which only uses TLS1.3:
+1. Next, try a TLS1.3 cipher, `ECDHE-RSA-AES256-GCM-SHA384`, which is found first in the list in your `labs/lab3/nginx-plus/etc/nginx/includes/ssl/ssl_strong.conf` file, which only uses TLS1.3:

     ```bash
     curl -kI -v --tlsv1.3 --tls-max 1.3 -cipher ECDHE-RSA-AES256-GCM-SHA512 https://cars.example.com

     ```

     Unfortunately, this should fail, because this Cipher will only work with TLS1.3, but your current NGINX TLS config is set for `Modern` with TLS1.2.

 >CAUTION: Security Warning !!
->> It should also be noted, a very old SSL config file is provided for your review, `labs/lab3/nginx-oss/etc/nginx/includes/ssl/ssl_old.conf`, for clients older than TLS v1.0.
+>> It should also be noted, a very old SSL config file is provided for your review, `labs/lab3/nginx-plus/etc/nginx/includes/ssl/ssl_old.conf`, for clients older than TLS v1.0.
 Hopefully you will never have to use these Legacy settings, but if you do, please consult with your Security team, perform extensive testing, and use other security measures before using it.

 <br/>